 - 1/2 teaspoon cardamom powder

-Prep: Rinse and soak Basmati rice for 20-30 minutes.
+- Prep: Rinse and soak Basmati rice for 20-30 minutes.
 Keep aside.
+In the meantime, marinate lamb.

-Pressure Cook: Close lid.
+- Pressure Cook: Close lid.
 Turn Vent to Sealing position.
-Cook on Manual (High) for 6-10 minutes, depending on how thick the lamb pieces are.
+Cook on Manual (High) for 6-8 minutes, depending on how thick the lamb pieces are.
 Wait for natural pressure release (NPR) for 10 minutes.
 Open the lid and gently fluff the rice with a fork.
 Let the Biryani rest for 5 minutes.
+This lets the excess moisture escape.
 Serve warm with Raita (Cucumber-Yogurt Dip)!